theharvardcrimson/crimtechcomp/assignments/001/001-code/README.md

 Hey Y'all!

 So we've included a requirements.txt file in this directory.
-Please double check that you're working within the virtual environment you've decided to use for this comp (do you remember how?) and then run
+Please double check that you're working within the virtual machine for the comp and within the virtual environment you've decided to use for this comp (do you remember how?) and then run
 ```bash
 pip install -r requirements.txt
 ```